ORNL/certified/docs/keys.md

 The myproxy project has a similar x509-compatible public/private key setup as here.
 However, myproxy does not keep all private keys local to the machine where they were generated.
-Securing this requires more complexity.
+This design became complex because it used certificates to delegate authority -- which was a mistake.
-It has support for certificate signing as an alternative, but that support has been listed as deprecated due to changes in the grid infrastructure.
+Its support for certificate signing has been listed as deprecated.
+Ultimately, its decline was caused by relying on certificates for authorization, when they should only be used for authentication.